Aaron Woods

-Aaron Woods (born 13 March 1991) is an Australian rugby league forward who plays for the St George Illawarra Dragons in the NRL.

-He previously captained Wests Tigers and played for the Canterbury-Bankstown Bulldogs and Cronulla-Sutherland Sharks in the National Rugby League.
-He has played at representative level for the Prime Minister's XIII, NSW City Origin and New South Wales in the State of Origin series.
+Aaron Woods (born 13 March 1991) is an Australian former rugby league forward who captained Wests Tigers and played for the Canterbury-Bankstown Bulldogs, Cronulla-Sutherland Sharks, St. George Illawarra Dragons and Manly Warringah Sea Eagles in the National Rugby League (NRL).
+He has played at representative level for Australia, Prime Minister's XIII, NSW City Origin and New South Wales in the State of Origin series.

 Early life

-Woods was born in Sydney, New South Wales, Australia and was raised by his mother in an apartment above a newsagent on Norton Street, Leichhardt.
+Woods was born in Sydney, New South Wales, Australia and was raised by his mother in an apartment above a newsagent on Norton Street in Leichhardt, a suburb in the Inner West region of Sydney.
 He has spoken of the influence of the women in his life.
 He said, "My dog is female, I was a mummy's boy and a nanna's boy, my aunties would bash me and pick on me like a young brother, my missus is strong and stable, my youngest sister is my biggest fan.
-They’ve all been great for me."
+They've all been great for me."

 Woods played junior rugby league with Leichhardt Juniors and participated in the Balmain Tigers Development Program.
 He based his game on players Jason Ryles and Ben Kennedy.
 He attended Holy Cross College, Ryde, and represented NSW Catholic Colleges when he was 17.
 In 2008, he played for the Australian schoolboys team.

 In 2009, Woods played for Wests Tigers' Toyota Cup (Under-20s) team in their run to the Grand Final, but 2010 was mired by injury, with his hamstring coming close to being torn completely off the bone.
 However, before the start of the 2011 season, Ricky Stuart named him in a "Blues in Waiting" squad, for potential future NSW State of Origin players.
 He was described as one of, "the State's best crop of young talent."